computas/cd-jenkins-workshop/README.md

-# Jenkins Workshop Server Environment
+# Continuous Delivery With Jenkins Workshop Server Environment

 The Vagrant and Puppet setup in this project installs and configures a virtual box environment for a Jenkins workshop.
 For instance, the environment can be used for a workshop about Continuous Delivery with Pipelines as Code.